Khaoula220/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that prints the last digit of a number.
+Write a function that prints the n times table, starting with 0.